jakobbekken/jakobbekken/README.md

   </a>
 </div>
 <br/>
-<a href="https::/jokko.no">Contact me!</a> I love connecting and chatting with people! 📬
+Contact me!
+I love connecting and chatting with people! 📬
 <br/>
 <br/>
 Working on the README.md 🫣